-To: Regimental Commanders, 133rd, 168th Infantry and 113th Cavalry, 1.
-You are advised that authority has been granted by the War Department, to hold a 15 day Encampment at Camp Dodge, Iowa, Aug.
-5th to 19th inclusive, for the following organizations:
+To: Regimental Commanders, 133rd, 168th Infantry and 113th Cavalry.
+1. You are advised that authority has been granted by the War Desuch regulations, as the Camp Sanitary Officer may publish, by regimental teams or trucks, to Dump Grounds to be designated by Camp Q. M.